Jabil (NYSE:JBL) Releases FY 2021 Earnings Guidance

-Jabil (NYSE:JBL) last issued its quarterly earnings data on Thursday, June 17th.
-The technology company reported $1.30 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.04 by $0.26.
-The business had revenue of $7.21 billion for the quarter, compared to analysts’ expectations of $6.95 billion.
-Jabil had a return on equity of 19.50% and a net margin of 1.30%.
-The company’s revenue for the quarter was up 13.9% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.37 EPS.
-As a group, analysts expect that Jabil will post 4.06 earnings per share for the current year.
+Several research analysts recently issued reports on the stock.
+Stifel Nicolaus increased their price target on shares of Jabil from $51.00 to $55.00 and gave the stock a hold rating in a research note on Tuesday, March 16th.
+Argus increased their price target on shares of Jabil from $52.00 to $60.00 and gave the stock a buy rating in a research note on Wednesday, March 17th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research note on Friday, June 18th.
+Citigroup increased their price target on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research note on Friday, June 18th.
+Finally, Zacks Investment Research upgraded shares of Jabil from a hold rating to a strong-buy rating and set a $65.00 price objective for the company in a research note on Tuesday, June 22nd.
+Three investment analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company.
+Jabil presently has an average rating of Buy and a consensus target price of $58.67.

-Several equities analysts have recently weighed in on JBL shares.
-Citigroup boosted their target price on Jabil from $70.00 to $80.00 and gave the company a buy rating in a research report on Friday, June 18th.
-Argus boosted their target price on Jabil from $52.00 to $60.00 and gave the company a buy rating in a research report on Wednesday, March 17th.
-Stifel Nicolaus boosted their target price on Jabil from $51.00 to $55.00 and gave the company a hold rating in a research report on Tuesday, March 16th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on Jabil from $70.00 to $80.00 and gave the company a buy rating in a research report on Friday, June 18th.
-Finally, Zacks Investment Research raised Jabil from a hold rating to a strong-buy rating and set a $65.00 target price on the stock in a research report on Tuesday.
-Three research analysts have rated the stock with a hold rating, four have issued a buy rating and one has given a strong buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $58.67.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, June 2nd.
+Investors of record on Friday, May 14th were issued a $0.08 dividend.
+This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.55%.
+The ex-dividend date was Thursday, May 13th.
+Jabil’s payout ratio is 91.43%.

-In other news, CEO Michael J. Loparco sold 10,000 shares of the stock in a transaction that occurred on Monday, April 5th.
+In other Jabil news, Director Thomas A. Sansone sold 13,000 shares of Jabil stock in a transaction that occurred on Tuesday, April 20th.
+The shares were sold at an average price of $53.69, for a total transaction of $697,970.00.
+Following the transaction, the director now owns 204,588 shares of the company’s stock, valued at $10,984,329.72.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Michael J. Loparco sold 10,000 shares of Jabil stock in a transaction that occurred on Monday, April 5th.
 The shares were sold at an average price of $53.66, for a total transaction of $536,600.00.
-Following the transaction, the chief executive officer now directly owns 262,975 shares in the company, valued at $14,111,238.50.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Thomas A. Sansone sold 13,000 shares of the business’s stock in a transaction that occurred on Tuesday, April 20th.
-The stock was sold at an average price of $53.69, for a total transaction of $697,970.00.
-Following the completion of the transaction, the director now directly owns 204,588 shares of the company’s stock, valued at approximately $10,984,329.72.
+Following the transaction, the chief executive officer now directly owns 262,975 shares in the company, valued at approximately $14,111,238.50.
 The disclosure for this sale can be found here.
-Insiders sold a total of 118,352 shares of company stock worth $6,598,398 in the last ninety days.
-2.81% of the stock is currently owned by corporate insiders.
+Insiders have sold 118,352 shares of company stock worth $6,598,398 in the last ninety days.
+Insiders own 2.81% of the company’s stock.

 Jabil Inc provides manufacturing services and solutions worldwide.
 The company operates in two segments, Electronics Manufacturing Services and Diversified Manufacturing Services.
 It offers electronics design, production, and product management services.
 The company provides electronic circuit design services, such as application-specific integrated circuit design, firmware development and rapid prototyping services; and designs plastic and metal enclosures that include the electro-mechanics, such as the printed circuit board assemblies (PCBA).